 Chan Soon-Shiong Medical Center at Windber is pleased to announce the promotion of Sherri Spinos, RN, BSN to Vice President of Nursing.
 This further expands her prior leadership role of Director and Nursing and Quality where she was responsible for management of the overall function of all nursing departments while ensuring quality patient care.
 In …Read More

-Members of the Girls Night Out Altoona, Inc. (GNOAI) committee delivered a donation of $38,500 to the Joyce Murtha Breast Care Center (JMBCC) in support of patient care services.
-Each year, the committee hosts an annual fundraising dinner that brings together breast cancer survivors, family, friends, and supporters.
-The tenth annual event was held in …Read More
+Members of the Girls Night Out Altoona, Inc. (GNOAI) committee delivered a donation of $14,000 to the Joyce Murtha Breast Care Center (JMBCC) in support of patient care services.
+Typically, each year the committee hosts an annual fundraising dinner that brings together breast cancer survivors, family, friends, and supporters.
+Unfortunately, due to COVID-19 …Read More

 In 1970, the Autism Society launched an ongoing nationwide effort to promote autism awareness and assure that all affected by autism are able to achieve the highest quality of life possible.
 In 1972, the Autism Society launched the first annual National Autistic Children’s week, which then evolved into Autism Awareness Month (AAM).

 During April, Occupational Therapy Month recognizes all the benefits this specialized healthcare provides.

 When injury strikes or long term wear of joints and muscles require rehabilitation, an occupational therapist provides the necessary exercises to get us back into our daily routines.
 Simply getting out of bed may be a challenge or moving from one position to …Read More